night5hade/isofar-companion/README.md

 3. Select Add Enemy
 4. (optional) This can be repeated to add additional enemies

-The Enemy will appear in the postiion specified.
+The Enemy will appear in the position specified.
 If an enemy are already in that position it will be replaced.
 If you select an enemy configuration that does not exists (i.e. a 1 Star Corrupted Priest), a message will notify you that this enemy is not available.

-Once enemies are popultaed their Name, Rewards, Initial Stat Values, and their 8 AI cards will be shuffled ready for drawing.
+Once enemies are populated their Name, Rewards, Initial Stat Values, and their 8 AI cards will be shuffled ready for drawing.

 ## During Combat